Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ### What you will Learn

-* How to create a Notebook which incorporates python and SQL cells
+* How to create a Notebook which incorporates Python and SQL cells
-* How to build a python udf which pulls data from an external API
+* How to build a Python UDF which pulls data from an external API
 * How to create a procedure which will populates the bronze level data
-* How to trace performance of the procedure and udf
+* How to trace performance of the procedure and UDF
 * How to get memory and cpu information from the procedure execution

 ### What you will Need